decred/dcrdocs/docs/getting-started/obtaining-dcr.md

 ### <i class="fa fa-exchange"></i> Exchanges

-Since the release of Decred on February 8th, 2016, there are five currency exchanges where you can buy or sell Decred (as of February 2017).
+Since the release of Decred on February 8th, 2016, there are seven currency exchanges where you can buy or sell Decred (as of October 2017).
 We hope this list will grow as time goes on.

 * [Poloniex](https://poloniex.com/)